vayerx/shadowgrounds/README.md

 * Game data under Creative Commons license.
 * Blackjack and hookers.

-**As long as <strike>I hate tabs</strike> there is already mix of tabs and spaces, all source code will be reformatted with `uncrustify`.** If you are going to contribute, please contact me before forking.
+**As long as <strike>I hate tabs and</strike> there is already mix of tabs and spaces, all source code will be reformatted with `uncrustify`.** If you are going to contribute, please contact me before forking.

 Special Notes